Lambda-Corps/2023_python/arcade_sim/Readme.md

                 super().__init__()
         ```

+    1. Import the ***CTRE*** library code at the top of the ***drivetrain.py*** file as well as the ***wpilib.drive*** library for future use.
+        ```python
+        import wpilib
+        import wpilib.drive
+        from commands2 import SubsystemBase
+        import ctre
+        ```
     1. Next instantiate two different motor controllers to control the wheens on the left and right sides of the robot respectively.
-This code simulates two motor controllers that are plugged into the Roborio's PWM ports 1 and 2.
+This code simulates two motor controllers that are plugged into the CAN bus with IDs 1 and 2..
         ```python
         import wpilib
+        import wpilib.drive
         from commands2 import SubsystemBase
+        import ctre

         class DriveTrain(SubsystemBase):
             def __init__(self) -> None: